-Along with whole grains, the review suggested, "Fruit and vegetable consumption may reduce the risk of developing asthma," particularly when eating apples and oranges.
+Along with whole grains, the review suggested, "Fruit and vegetable consumption may reduce the risk of developing asthma," particularly when eating apples and oranges2.
 This is likely due to the antioxidants and flavonoids, which seemingly have protective effects.

 One study showed, after following a plant-based diet for eight weeks, patients experienced less frequent and severe asthma symptoms compared to those who followed a standard diet.

 On the flip side, diets high in dairy or other saturated fats can increase the risk of asthma.
-The review cited a study published in 2015, which "showed a positive association between frequent dairy consumption and odds of developing asthma."
+The review cited a study published in 2015, which "showed a positive association between frequent dairy consumption and odds of developing asthma3."

 What's the bottom line?